tianjianh/CSCI-596-Final-Project-Fall-2021/README.md

 | -------- |
 | ![](images/openblas_vtune.PNG) |

 The images above suggest that both BLAS are very good parallel programs which have more than 80% effective CPU Utilization.
-Also both BLAS take advantage of the modern SIMD instrctions (AVX-512).
+Also both BLAS take advantage of the modern SIMD instructions (AVX-512).
 However, it can be seen that the bottleneck of OpenBLAS compared with MKL is at the Memory Bound.
 In particular, we can see 100.0% LLC Miss from OpenBLAS.
-The reason behind this might be that OpenBLAS uses a cache-unfriendly memory access patterm, making CPU stall and wait for data from the slower main memory.
+The reason behind this might be that OpenBLAS uses a cache-unfriendly memory access pattern, making CPU stall and wait for data from the slower main memory.